oliviergimenez/fitODEswithOpenBUGS/README.md

 ![](unnamed-chunk-11-1.png)

-The convergence is not satisfying (to say the least), as can be seen from the posterior densities above and the Gelman diagnostics:
+The convergence is not satisfying at all, as can be seen from above and the Gelman diagnostics below:

     gelman.diag(out.coda)